laugam/RIFE_LG/README.md

 * output_format is the format (i.e png, tif) in which you want the frames to be saved; if not speicfied, the same format as the input will be used

 ### Fine Tuning
+Copy the pretrained model to RIFE-3D-tom/train_log_original/, the fine tuned model will be saved in RIFE-3D-tom/train_log/ The dataset used for fine tunining should have the following structure:
+...
 ```
 !torchrun train_NEW.py --epoch='{number_of_epochs}' --world_size=1
 ```